international-school-of-brussels/bscpm/README.md

 - web_root/admin/bscpm/home.html
 - web_root/admin/bscpm/directory.html

-## Installation:
+## Installation Instructions:
 ##### Two methods to install:
+###### Please just follow one instruction.
+If installing it as a normal plugin, files do not need to be replaced/modified.
-- Download the `bscpm.version.zip` file from the [releases](https://github.com/international-school-of-brussels/bscpm/releases) page and install it like a normal plugin. **Please remove the original Blue Steel plugin first**.
+1. Download the `bscpm.version.zip` file from the [releases](https://github.com/international-school-of-brussels/bscpm/releases) page and install it like a normal plugin. **Please remove the original Blue Steel plugin first**.

+***OR***
-- Replace the two files mentioned above (`home.html` & `directory.html`) using the built in Custom Page Manager (url: `https://yourschoolPS.com/admin/customization/home.html`).
+2. Keep the current version of Blue Steel.
+Replace the two existing files with the two files mentioned above (`home.html` & `directory.html`) using the built in Custom Page Manager (url: `https://yourschoolPS.com/admin/customization/home.html`).

 ## Original list of features from PowerSource:
 **Make sure you have access to the stock CPM before using.**